 Employees must notify the clients they advise in advance if they recommend a private placement to a client they are considering for themselves or that they already own.
 Our employees must also notify their clients in advance if they decide to withdraw from a private investment that they have recommended that is also held by their clients.
-The Chief Investment Officers that oversee discretionary portfolios, however, are not permitted to invest in privately offered securities held within the accounts they manage.
-Clients may request a list of investments held by the Employee Fund by contacting us via email at
+Our Chief Investment Officers who oversee discretionary portfolios other than ERISA accounts may, with notice to clients, invest in privately offered, commitment-based, drawdown vehicles also held within the accounts they manage.